fanfan54/webcalc-library/README.md

 ## How to use all these files?
 Upload the files to your Casio calculator, with the same file architecture as the repo.

-**There is just one special case:** the folder *.include* contains files that have to be stored in any folder they're needed.
+**There is just one special case:** the folder *.includes* contains files that have to be stored in any folder they're needed.
 You may have to copy them to the same folder as your .html files.

-Only 1 level of folders is allowed on Casio calculators' internal memory.
+* Only 1 level of folders is allowed on Casio calculators' internal memory.
 No subfolder allowed.
+* File names on Casio calculators have 12 alphanumeric characters maximum.
+Same for folders.
+That's why the folder names have been abreviated.

 ## The Calc2JS project
-I started the Calc2JS project, a set of polyfills (CSS and JS files) to fix the (quite) not standard syntax of HTMcalc – the syntax that WebCalc understands, derived from HTML – so it's readable and works exactly like in the calculator, **when the .htm files are opened in a desktop web browser**.
+fanfan54 started the Calc2JS project, a set of polyfills (CSS and JS files) to fix the (quite) not standard syntax of HTMcalc – the syntax that WebCalc understands, derived from HTML – so it's readable and works exactly like in the calculator, **when the .htm files are opened in a desktop web browser**.
 Again, work in progress...